mr-elanos/Landing_doctor/README.md

 Lending page for psychiatrist.
 In this project:
 - used SASS/SCSS, JS, Jquery;
 - burger-menu, modals, accordions.
 All with animation;
-- form with real-time refresh (for ajax using in future.
-There is this finished project on my page with backend, using python/django);
+- form with real-time refresh (for ajax using in future).
+There is this finished project on my page with backend, using python/django;
 - semantic tags;
 - responsive design;
 - optimized images;